doroszkiewiczf/asd/README.md

-# Innovativeproject - Treasue game
+# Innovativeproject -Steal the Treasue
 ## Description

 The project consists of two main parts: